geomalgo/geomalgo-doc/index.rst

 -----------------------

 ``geomalgo`` is developed on `GitHub <https://github.com/dfroger/geomalgo>`_, were issues and pull requests can be made.
-Or do not hesitate to send me an email at david.froger@mailoo.org .
+Do not hesitate to send me an email at david.froger@mailoo.org .